-9. The Power of the Holy Spirit
+The Power of the Holy Spirit: We believe that this salvation, attested in all Scripture and secured by Jesus Christ, is applied to his people by the Holy Spirit.
+Sent by the Father and the Son, the Holy Spirit glorifies the Lord Jesus Christ, and, as the "other"

-We believe that this salvation, attested in all Scripture and secured by Jesus Christ, is applied to his people by the Holy Spirit.
-Sent by the Father and the Son, the Holy Spirit glorifies the Lord Jesus Christ, and, as the "other" Paraclete, is present with and in believers.
-He convicts the world of sin, righteousness, and judgment, and by his powerful and mysterious work regenerates spiritually dead sinners, awakening them to repentance and faith, and in him they are baptized into union with the Lord Jesus, such that they are justified before God by grace alone through faith alone in Jesus Christ alone.
+Paraclete, is present with and in believers.
+He convicts the world of sin, righteousness, and judgment, and by his powerful and mysterious work regenerates spiritually dead sinners, awakening them to repentance and faith, baptizing them into union with the Lord Jesus, such that they are justified before God by grace alone through faith alone in Jesus Christ alone.
 By the Spirit's agency, believers are renewed, sanctified, and adopted into God's family; they participate in the divine nature and receive his sovereignly distributed gifts.
-The Holy Spirit is himself the down payment of the promised inheritance, and in this age indwells, guides, instructs, equips, revives, and empowers believers for Christ-like living and service.
-All the power and gifts of the Holy Spirit are still available to believers today as they were in the first century church.
-It is God's will that every believer earnestly desire and practice the gifts of the Spirit for the glory of God in the building up of His church, personal growth, and going with the Gospel into the world.
+The Holy Spirit is himself the down payment of the promised inheritance, and in this age indivells, guides, instructs, equips, revives, and empowers believers for Christ-like living and service.